- An assessment of the patient

 The task of listing such indications is compounded by modern wisdom and technology.
 For instance, we used to list intubation as indicated anytime positive pressure ventilation was required, although today not even that is true as I note below.

 Still, most RTs should be able to know what patients are candidates for intubation.
-Yet to write the indications down into a guideline and suggest to intubate a patient any time they fall into such a category would be frivolous and dangerous.
+Yet to write the indications down into a guideline and suggest to intubate a patient any time they fall into such a category would be both frivolous and dangerous.

-Likewise, I have found by my experience that modern wisdom and technology has decreased the number of patients who are intubated.
+Likewise, I have found by my experience that modern wisdom and technology (like BiPAP) has decreased the number of patients who are intubated.
 Still, there will come a time when you will have no choice but to intubate.

 That said, the following are the basic indications for intubation as best as they can be written down: